linl33/bohemia/guides/guide_odkx_add_surveys.md

 ## Uploading new survey forms to the server
 - Return to ODK-X Survey
 - Click the 'reload' icon at the top of the page
-- The Server URL should be https://databrew.app and Username is that of the super user account
+- The Server URL should be https://databrew.app and the username/password is that of the *super user* account
 - You should see a "Reset App Server" button at the bottom right corner of the page.
 Click it.
 - A pop up that says "Confirm Reset App Server" will appear
 - Click "Reset" to upload the updated survey forms to the server